emillal/RISC-V_based_MYTH_IIITB/README.md

    m4+cpu_viz(@4)    // For visualisation, argument should be at least equal to the last stage of CPU logic
 ```
-The output as shown on Makechip is:<br />
+The output as shown on Makerchip is:<br />

 ![7](https://github.com/mrdunker/RISC-V_based_MYTH_IIITB/assets/38190245/16e79426-fff8-4546-bf1e-3242e2c63ec2)
 ![Screenshot from 2023-08-21 15-41-46](https://github.com/mrdunker/RISC-V_based_MYTH_IIITB/assets/38190245/b3bb0d72-9473-4dac-a3c1-610eb62493ec)